We are alive at this time in history, and, yes, we are created from star material, but, more often than not, we don’t feel like it.

 Do you know what I mean?
-You know you’re here for a reason, but somehow, life gets in the way and you get caught up in the drama of it all.
+You may know you’re here for a reason, but somehow, life gets in the way and you get caught up in the drama of it all.
 You lose focus, and you get off track.
 That’s true, right?
 You lose focus, you get off track, and wonder what happened?

-Wouldn’t it be great if you could just short circuit the process, and get back to it faster?
+Wouldn’t it be great if you could just short circuit the process and get back to it faster?

 You’ve made it to the top.
 You’ve accomplished every goal, and have overcome every obstacle.
 There is nothing left for you to do, but to bask in your glory, the glory that is you.

 The alarm goes off again.
 Now it’s time to get back to reality.
 The routine and pace of a life that you agreed to live.
 Not very many of us live in a world, in which, we have a private jet at our beck and call.
 Nor do many of us live in a world that every obstacle has been eliminated.

 And if we want to check out of our lives, and ditch it all to become expats surfing in Bali every day, well, we could.
 The problem with this kind of imagining isn’t how wonderful it makes us feel.
-The problem is pretending that the struggles of people with means, or the people down the street are preferable to our own.
+The problem is pretending that the struggles of people with means or the people down the street are preferable to our own.

 Different isn’t Better.
 Different is just that.
 We forget that our neighbor with the private jet who vacations four times a year has problems that we cannot even begin to understand.
 Just recently, a famous author with a beautiful family found out he was dying from cancer.
 He spent Christmas in a hospital bed.
 If you didn’t know about his private struggle, you would think he had it all: Money, lifestyle, amazing friends, family, a great relationship et al. You would, maybe, envy him, and think, “Geez, I would love to have his life!!”

 So what to do?
 It comes down to a simple choice.
 Every person we talk to is smart, capable, creative and talented.
 (Oh yes, they are.
 We have just been conditioned to go through our checklist of success to see if they measure up.
 Who said our checklist is THE checklist of smart, capable, creative and talented?
 And if we are judging others in that way, how are we judging ourselves?)

 Do you want to become a Snoozer or do you want to become a Doer?

+Snoozers vs. Doers.
 The difference is focus.
 I can tell you right now that people who live a life that excites them, and that makes them proud don’t hit the snooze button.
 When the sky is awake, they are awake because they HAVE to play.
 Feel the power of that?
 Even when the sky is asleep, they still want to play, because life is just that good.
-They got Fifth Harmony on replay, as they are making it possible for their dreams to happen TODAY.
+They got Fifth Harmony on replay, because they are making it possible for their dreams to happen TODAY.

 Don’t misunderstand.
 Doers can get tired.
 Doers can fail, and sometimes, fail badly in public.
 They can fail a lot, but here’s the difference — failure doesn’t faze them, anymore.
-They have learned that failure spurs them on to find a different way — a way that works.
+They have learned that failure spurs them on to find a different way — a better way that works.

 Whew!
 I was fired up this morning, and my hope is that I got some of you inspired to take some action, because it is in action that you find the happiness you seek.

 Until next time, remember, you are worth it!